 Factors effecting gasket performance

-external factors affect seal performance
+external factors change gasket and seal effectiveness

 Factors affecting gasket sealing performance